The-East-Wind/js-concepts-demos/README.md

 ## Steps to run
 1. Clone the repository
-2.Run
+2. Run

 > npm install

 from inside the cloned directory.

-3.Navigate to any directory and run
+3. Navigate to any directory and run

 > node file-name.js